Happy Friday after Thanksgiving!

 To stitch the tapestry smalls, you’ll need a hoop or stretcher bars; some scrap cotton fabric (quilting cotton, muslin, calico); scissors; and lighting and / or magnification.

 Pricing, Purchasing, Shipping, and Downloading

 The materials kit for A Thousand Flowers is sold only as a bundle with the e-book, for $80 + shipping.
-This represents the retail cost of all the parts represented in the kit and a 50% discount on the cost of the e-book.
+This represents the retail cost of all the parts represented in the kit and almost a 50% discount on the cost of the e-book.

 When purchasing, please make sure that you enter your shipping address and your email address accurately.